canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 var favorites = movies.Where(movie => movie.Rating > 4.5);
 ```

 More compact, isn't it?
 Also, we turned the condition inside the `if` statement into a lambda function.
-Here is where we need to be comfortable working with delegates.
+This is why we need to be comfortable working with delegates.

-Notice the `Where()` method returned a new collection.
-It didn't remove any elements from the original `movies` list. **LINQ methods don't change the original collection.
+Let's notice the `Where()` method returned a new collection.
+It didn't remove any elements from the original `movies` list.

+**LINQ methods don't change the original collection.
 They return a result without modifying the original one.**

 ### Separate methods instead of lambda functions